 We understand that the process of measuring metrics in software testing and estimating their effectiveness may seem a bit scary and vague.
 That’s why it’s best to follow clear instructions and recommendations.
 Here are a few steps to complete:

-- Track metrics over time.
+- Track test metrics over time.
 Automate the collection process, keep data in a shared space such as wiki/confluence, and review results at regular intervals.

-- Check regularly for metric validity.
+- Check regularly for QA metric validity.
 Don’t track metrics that aren’t useful or that show incorrect data.

 In software testing, metrics provide a way to assess the efficiency of a testing effort.
-Without tracking metrics and measurements in software, your team can’t get any feedback or insights.
+Without tracking metrics and measurements in software testing, your team can’t get any feedback or insights.
 If metrics aren’t serving as your early warning system for issues, you’ll find problems later when fixing them requires more time and effort.
-That’s why it’s crucial to choose an effective testing strategy that will show gaps and provide you with a clear vision of what tools or solutions can be applied to remedy the situation.
+That’s why it’s crucial to choose an effective testing strategy that will show gaps and provide you with a clear vision of what QA tools or solutions can be applied to remedy the situation.

 Author: Karalina Panada